cherryblossom28/ML_Assignment_2/README.md

 # Heart Disease Classification

 ## Introduction

 This project is a machine learning classification project for predicting heart disease.
 The main goal was to train different classification models on the same dataset and compare their performance using different evaluation metrics.

-I also created a Streamlit application so that the trained models can be tested through a simple web interface.
+A Streamlit application was also created to demonstrate the trained models through an interactive web interface.
 The application allows a user to upload test data, select a model, and view its performance.

 ## Problem Statement